ioccc-src/winner/faq.md

 By tradition, we do not say how many judging rounds we have in a given IOCCC.

-We often report when the IOCCC judges start the 1st round, and when usually report when the IOCCC judges start near final judging rounds, and sometimes we also report when we enter what we believe is the final judging round, so you may guess that we have at least 3 rounds.  :-)  The actual number of rounds is
+We often report when the IOCCC judges start the 1st round, and then usually report when the IOCCC judges start near final judging rounds, and sometimes we also report when we enter what we believe is the final judging round, so you may guess that we have at least 3 rounds.  :-)  The actual number of rounds is